michaelbakshandeh/calendar-project/index.md

 instance, if a company is giving my data to an advertising agency, I would expect that the ads would be more tailored to my interests as a result.
-Similarly, for Google, I would expect that my searches (data I am providing them) is being used to either filter sites that I visit more frequently to be the top results or to improve the quality of the suggested search terms from Google.
+Similarly, for Google, I would expect that my searches (data I am providing them) are being used to either improve the quality of my top results for searches or to improve the quality of the suggested search terms from Google.

 On the other hand, as someone who analyzes other’s data, there is a responsibility to make sure that you are presenting information